samucka98/samucka98/README.md

 ### Hi all :wave: I'm Samuel Lima

-A Software Developer :rocket: having an experience of building Websites with Javascript / Reactjs / Nodejs / Php / Laravel and some other cool libraries and frameworks.
+A Software Developer :rocket: having an experience of building Websites with { Javascript, Reactjs, Nodejs, Php, Laravel } and some other cool libraries and frameworks.

 <!--
 **samucka98/samucka98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.